TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Examples.rst

     use the :ref:`SCALE <gifbuilder-scale>`
     function in GIFBUILDER as the last object in the list to scale them down to the desired size.
-(It will render fonts with anti-aliasing even without the niceText property of the GIFBUILDER :ref:`TEXT <gifbuilder-text>` object enabled as a side effect).
+(It will render fonts with anti-aliasing even without the :t3-gifbuilder-text:`niceText` property of the GIFBUILDER :ref:`TEXT <gifbuilder-text>` object enabled as a side effect).